 Those taking public transport need to get good at safe mask wearing – for minimum period possible, starting with clean hands and put on behind the ears and sanitiser used between touching surfaces and touching face and minimal talking while wearing the mask.

-Like fire alarms, schools and universities could use practice drills to help students internalise hand washing, mask wearing and social distancing.
+Like fire alarms, schools and universities could use practice drills to help students internalise hand washing, mask wearing and social distancing, using gamification to make it fun, so can be used if a virus transmits and go back to normal when risk averted.